 is Professor of Law at the University of Cincinnati.
 He was an award winning federal prosecutor in New York City before becoming a leading attorney and activist for the wrongfully convicted.
 Godsey is the co-founder of the Ohio Innocence Project

-, which has, to date, freed 24 innocent people from prison who collectively served more than 450 years for crimes they did not commit.
+, which has freed from prison 24 innocent people who collectively served more than 450 years for crimes they did not commit.

 "The high-stakes work [of exoneration] is costly, time-consuming and frustrating, and it requires tenacity and compassion to persevere.
 Godsey has what it takes."--Time